MicrosoftDocs/learn/learn-pr/azure/connect-an-app-to-azure-storage/includes/8-exercise-add-azure-storage-configuration-to-your-app.md

 1. In the editor, open **index.js** file.

-1. At the top of the file, a `#!/usr/bin/env node` line is present.
+1. At the top of the file, is a line of code `#!/usr/bin/env node`.
 Underneath that line, add following line of code:

     ```javascript
     require('dotenv').config();